GBuenaflor/01azure-aks-ingresscontroller-agic/README.md

 kubectl get pods --namespace cert-manager

 ------------------------------------------------------------------------------
-# 3.4 Add new A Record in new DNS Zone , Get the Application Gateway Public IP
+# 3.4 Add new "A" Record in new DNS Zone , Get the Application Gateway Public IP

 az network dns record-set a add-record \